mattermost/mattermost-handbook/operations/research-and-development/organization/cloud_platform.md

 #### General Workflow
 1. Mattermost members open new issues in [Platform Board](https://mattermost.atlassian.net/jira/software/c/projects/MM/boards/46)
-2. Every new issues goes through an Issue Triage weekly
+2. Every new issue goes through an Issue Triage weekly.

 ### Areas of Ownership
 The team regularly works on the following tasks, in the order of priority: